 Car hits crowd at Carnival in German town; dozens injured

-Berlin, Feb 24 (AP) A man intentionally drove a car into a crowd of people at a Carnival parade in a small German town Monday, injuring dozens of people including children, police said.
-The driver was arrested, but police couldn't immediately provide details about the man's motivations for crashing into the celebrations in Volkmarsen, about 280 kilometers (175 miles) southwest of Berlin.
+Berlin, Feb 24 (AP) A man intentionally drove a car into a crowd of people at a Carnival parade in a small town in central Germany, injuring dozens of people including children, officials said Monday.
+Prosecutors said the driver, a 29-year-old local man, was arrested at the scene of the incident in Volkmarsen, about 280 kilometers (175 miles) southwest of Berlin.
+He is being investigated on suspicion of attempted homicide.

-“We are working on the assumption that it was a deliberate act,” police spokesman Henning Hinn said, but added that further details of the driver's motives weren't yet known.
-Hinn said that “there were several dozen injured, among them some seriously and sadly also children."
-Some of the injuries were life-threatening, he said.
+A spokesman for Frankfurt prosecutors, Alexander Badle, said in a statement that “about 30 people” were injured, among them children.
+They were taken to surrounding hospitals, some with life-threatening injuries.
+The suspect was also injured, said Badle.

+“The investigation, especially into the circumstances of the crime, continues,” he said.
+“In particular, no information can yet be provided about a motive.
+The investigation is exploring all avenues.”
+Emergency responders set up a makeshift clinic in a town pharmacy to treat casualties with minor injuries, the regional Frankfurter Rundschau newspaper reported.
+Witnesses said the car drove around a barrier blocking off traffic from the parade, according to the paper.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)